Slash raises $100M Series C at a $1.4B valuation

 From the Shenandoah Valley to the state capital

-In 2022, Atlantic Union completed its acquisition of American National Bank and Trust Company, a Danville, Virginia-based institution with roots dating to 1909.
+In 2022, Atlantic Union acquired American National Bank and Trust Company, a Danville, Virginia-based institution with roots dating to 1909.
 The deal added $2 billion in assets and expanded Atlantic Union's presence into southern Virginia and North Carolina.
-For American National customers, the transition meant a new routing number, 051403164 (with the 051 prefix identifying the Federal Reserve Bank of Richmond), replacing whatever legacy routing number their accounts had carried.
+For American National customers, the transition meant adopting routing number 051403164, replacing whatever legacy number their accounts had carried.

-This pattern of consolidation is the defining story of Virginia banking.
-The state was once home to dozens of independent community banks; today, a handful of institutions - Atlantic Union, Truist (through its BB&T and SunTrust predecessors), and a few others - control the majority of deposits.
-Each merger layer adds complexity to the routing number system, as legacy accounts carry forward numbers from institutions that no longer exist independently.
+This consolidation pattern defines Virginia banking.
+The state was once home to dozens of independent community banks; today a handful of institutions control the majority of deposits.
+Each merger layer adds routing number complexity as legacy accounts carry forward numbers from institutions that no longer exist independently.

 Commercial banking along the I-64 and I-95 corridors